miditkl/WinFileConverter/README.md

 ## Problems...
 ### WFC is still installed/can't uninstall
 - Make sure, that you haven't changed the directory.
-This programm is limited by using absolute paths.
+This program is limited by using absolute paths.
 ### Some options to convert files are missing
-- Its also a limitation, this time by Windows.
-Contextmenus can only have 16 Items.
+- It's also a limitation, this time by Windows.
+Context-menus can only have 16 Items.